 - Roll the dough into golf ball sized balls.
 Cover and set aside to rest for 30 mins or so.

 - Heat a pan to medium heat.

-- Fry one at a time on a hot griddle (no oil) until the surface bubbles.
-Turn only once, the first side should have brown flecks.
+- Fry one at a time on a hot griddle (no oil) until the surface starts to bubble.
+Turn only once, the first side should have tiny brown flecks.
 They hardly take any time at all so be careful not to cook them too long or they will get harder than they should be.